 1.9.
 Number of products - Information Stored/Product

-Sixteen. - Product name, factors for each meter, gravity/density override, calculation mode to be used when running the product.
+Data for eight products is stored including: product name, meter factors, gravity/density overrides and calculation mode to be used by each flowmeter running the product.

 1.10.
 Type of Products Measured